-The Aspen Institute Financial Security Program’s research is made possible with support from BlackRock, the Mastercard Center for Inclusive Growth, The MetLife Foundation, The Prudential Foundation, and the W.K.
+The Aspen Institute Financial Security Program’s research is made possible with support from BlackRock, Mastercard Impact Fund, MetLife Foundation, The Prudential Foundation, and the W.K.
 Kellogg Foundation.

 Join us for a lively conversation on June 10—and don’t forget to sign up for the Aspen Institute Financial Security Program Newsletter.

 David is a core member of SaverLife’s executive leadership team, leading the development and implementation of SaverLife’s overall strategic direction and holding primary day-to-day operational responsibility for its success.

 David has been working in the intersection of business and social impact for over a decade.
 During that time, he advised, launched, and restructured numerous enterprises.
 An experienced executive and social entrepreneur, he has led revenue model development, operations, systems development (finance and technology), talent management, strategic partnerships, acquisitions, and sales.

 Previously, David was the founder and Principal of Social Impact Ventures, a specialty consulting firm that provides hands-on interim executive management and advisory services to organizations seeking to accelerate performance and maximize impact.
 He has also held leadership positions at REDF and Juma Ventures.
 Prior to entering the social enterprise space, David worked in corporate development and co-founded a start-up in international trade.
 He began his career as a private equity Analyst with Rosecliff, a private merchant bank.